NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Multithreading:`**

-* Access to the buffer instances must be externally synchronized
+* Access to buffers must be externally synchronized
-* Access to the memory instances must be externally synchronized
+* Access to memory instances must be externally synchronized

 ------